 9. Claims for instant prizes

-(1) To claim an instant prize the holder of a winning ticket must present it to the Commission or an agent within the payout period for that ticket.
+(1) To claim an instant prize the holder of a winning ticket must present it to either the Commission or an agent depending on the amount of the instant prize within the payout period for that ticket and after any applicable validation period.

-(2) An instant prize is to be paid to the holder of the winning ticket when the ticket is presented —
+(2) An instant prize is to be paid to the holder of the winning ticket when the ticket is presented to either the Commission or the agent depending on the amount of the instant prize within the payout period for that ticket and after any applicable validation period.

-(a) if the prize is $500 or less —

-(i) by the Commission, an authorised payout centre or an agent; and

-(ii) in cash or in any other manner determined by the Commission;

-(b) if the prize is more than $500 but not more than $7 000 —

-(i) by the Commission, an authorised payout centre or an agent authorised by the Commission to pay that prize; and

-(ii) in cash or in any other manner determined by the Commission;

-or

-(c) if the prize is more than $7 000 —

-(i) by the Commission, an authorised payout centre or an agent authorised by the Commission to pay that prize; and

-(ii) by cheque or in any other manner determined by the Commission.

-(3) The Commission, an authorised payout centre or an agent must not pay an instant prize in respect of a ticket presented in accordance with subrule (1) if that ticket has already been —
+(3) The Commission, or an agent must not pay an instant prize in respect of a ticket presented in accordance with this rule if that ticket has already been —

 (a) marked “paid”; or

-(b) verified through a computer linked terminal,
+(b) identified through a computer linked terminal as having been paid,,

-by the Commission, an authorised payout centre or an agent.
+by the Commission, or an agent.

 [Rule 9 amended: Gazette 20 Mar 1998 p.
-1533.]
+1533; 7 Jan 2020 p.
+12.]

+9A.
+Validation Period

+(1) If a player wins a prize and there is no validation period for the relevant instant lottery game, the Commission must pay the prize to the player as soon as is practicable after presentation of the ticket.

+(2) The requirement to pay a prize is dependent on a claim being made by the player and the player confirming their identity and bank account details for the Commission.

+(3) If there is a validation period to claim the prize, the Commission must pay the prize to the player following the conclusion of the validation period provided the conditions under subrule (2) have been met, save that the Commission may exercise it’s absolute discretion to pay a prize prior to the expiry of the validation period.

+[Rule 9A inserted: Gazette 7 Jan 2020 p.
+12.]

 Part 4 — Second stage

+9AA.
+Entries

+(1) For the purposes of this Part, a person may enter a ticket in the second stage of an instant lottery or an instant lottery promotion by—

+(a) digitally entering the ticket in accordance with subrules (2) and (3); or

+(b) such other means as directed by the Commission.

+(2) A ticket is digitally entered in the second stage of an instant lottery or an instant lottery promotion if the holder of the ticket successfully enters the ticket in the second stage of the lottery by means of the Lotterywest website or as directed by the Commission.

+(3) The holder of a ticket must, at the time of digitally entering the ticket in the second stage of an instant lottery or an instant lottery promotion, provide the ticket identification number of the ticket.

+[Rule 9AA inserted: Gazette 7 Jan 2020 p.
+12-13.]

-10. Supervision of conduct of draws
+10. Supervision of draw or selection of tickets

-(1) The Commission must ensure that the second stage of an instant lottery is supervised —
+(1) The Commission must ensure that the draw or selection of a potential winning ticket in the second stage of an instant lottery or an instant lottery promotion is supervised —

-(a) by an officer from the Office of the Auditor General; or
+(a) by an officer from the department of the Public Service principally assisting in the administration of the Gaming and Wagering Commission Act 1987; or

-(b) where, in the opinion of the Auditor General, it is not necessary for an officer to supervise that stage of the lottery, by such person and in such a manner as the Commission thinks fit.
+(b) where, in the opinion of the Commission, it is not necessary for an officer referred to in paragraph (a) to supervise that stage of the lottery, by such person and in such a manner as determined by the Commission.

 (2) Subrule (1) does not apply to a second stage that is determined by a race or other event that occurs independently of the Commission.

+[Rule 10 amended: Gazette 7 Jan 2020 p.
+13.]

 11. Eligibility for second stage prizes